davepeck/game-of-go/README.md

 There's a lot of technical debt to overcome, first.
 My immediate next steps are as follows:

-- Update to Python 2.7 (and the modern App Engine Python APIs)
+- <span style="text-decoration: line-through;">Update to Python 2.7 (and the modern App Engine Python APIs)</span>
-- Update to a modern version of Django (1.4 or 1.5 if GAE lets me.)
+- <span style="text-decoration: line-through;">Move the application to the App Engine HRD</span>
-- Move the application to the App Engine HRD
+- Move from webapp2 to a modern version of Django (1.4 or 1.5 if GAE lets me.)
 - Rip out prototype & scriptaculous and replace with jQuery (and coffeescript) in a first pass
 - Properly separate back-end concerns (right now game, game history, players, etc. are oddly intermixed)
 - Properly separate front-end concerns (right now lots of javascript there is a jumble)